andrelom/endless/blog/content/posts/seamless-integration-of-sitecore-content-hub-with-nextjs-using-reverse-proxy-calls.md

 export default sitecorecloud
 ```

 As you can observe, when executing this call on the server, we direct it to the original endpoint.
 However, if we're not on the server, we use the reverse proxy endpoint instead.
-Additionally, please note that environment variables which don't begin with `NEXT_PUBLIC_` will not be accessible on the client side.
+Additionally, please note that environment variables which don't begin with "NEXT_PUBLIC\_" will not be accessible on the client side.

-Make sure to replace `endless-lib/apollo` with the appropriate import for your specific setup.
+Make sure to replace "endless-lib/apollo" with the appropriate import for your specific setup.

 ### Creating the API Endpoint (Reverse Proxy)